conor19w/Binance-Futures-Trading-Bot/README.md

 ## Latest Changes (if any):
 * Added support in the live Bot environment for some of the strategies in Trading_strats.py , To make use of a strategy in Bot.py just uncomment it inside Make_Decision() inside Data_set.py (11/02/2022).
 * Added support for Heikin Ashi candles in Bot.py, there is now a switch in settings use_heikin_ashi.
 If switched on you may reference self.Open_H, self.Close_H etc. from make_Decision() in Data_set.py (17/01/22).
-* Added a feature in the backtester that graphs all the trades made and Indicators at the time of the trade and saves them to folders labelled winning and losing trades, to help with analysis of strategies (14/01/22) See below in the graph trades section.
 * Updated Backtester to make it more user friendly & changed naming convention for saved data (14/01/22).
 * At the end of a backtest you can see the date & time that every trade was taken.
 So you can debug strategies by checking on tradingview/binance (07/01/22).
 ---